justinsilvestre/react-form/README.md

 field was displayed, or if we had to deal with input types besides just plain text.
 With this in mind, I made sure that the internals of `TextForm` were made up of modular, composable parts.
 I took care to clearly separate the visual elements from the field-updating logic.
-To tht end, I made sure neither was too coupled to simple plain text input.
+To that end, I made sure neither was too coupled to simple plain text input.

 ### Super-flexible `Form`